-- Customer Relationship Management (CRM) software: Customer service starts when you first connect with a prospect.
-But managing many potential customers as they move at different paces through the sales process requires a lot of detailed organization.
-CRMs automate the entire process.
-Programs like Hubspot and Infusionsoft help you keep track of prospect details, follow-up with them throughout the sales cycle, create ongoing customer engagement processes, and personalize the experience.
+- Customer Relationship Management (CRM) software: Managing many potential customers as they move at different paces through the sales process requires a lot of detailed organization.
+Programs like Hubspot and Infusionsoft help you organize all client information.

-- Social media management tools: Tools like Hootsuite and Buzzsumo help you manage all of your social networks, schedule posts in advance, manage your online reputation, and more.
-One handy feature is the tool can alert you if someone’s talking about your company or products, so you can respond quickly.
+- Social media management tools: Tools like Hootsuite and Buzzsumo help you manage all of your social networks, schedule posts in advance, and build your online reputation.

 3. The “Golden Rule”

 We all know this one: “treat others the way you’d like to be treated”.
 See your clientele not as numbers, but as people.
 After all, without them, your business would be unable to succeed.
 From the layout of your website to your return policy, always keep in mind your customer’s point of view.
 Remember that people have a keen ability to recognize authenticity, and that if you are sincere in your desire to give your clientele the best customer service possible, this will shine through.